msteinert/bstring/README.md

 by Paul Hsieh

-The bstring library is an attempt to provide improved string processing functionality to the C and C++ language.
+The bstring library is an attempt to provide improved string processing functionality to the C language.
 At the heart of the bstring library (Bstrlib for short) is the management of `bstring`s which are a significant improvement over `'\0'` terminated char buffers.